-Alcohol plays such a large part in many lives.
+Alcohol plays such an integral part in many lives.

-In times of joy, sadness even boredom we wheel out the drink.
+In times of joy, sadness, shame, fear, and even boredom, we wheel out the drink.

-Many a house has a drinks cabinet, a fancy bar in the corner or perhaps its own dedicated cellar.
+Many homes even have a drink cabinet, a fancy bar in the corner, or even their own dedicated cellars.

 Any excuse for a drink or two.